mahnoorbaig/breast-cancer-prediction/README.md

 ## Improvements

 One thing I didn't do was tune the parameters when implementing the ML models.
-This can potentially make the results from the models skewed and favor one ML model over the other.
+Leaving parameters untuned can potentially make the results from the models skewed and favor one ML model over the other.

 ## Resources